harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/traceable-step-configuration.md

 ### Scan Tool

 #### Suite ID
-Enter the Traceable suite id, you can learn more  about Suites in [Traceable documentation](https://docs.traceable.ai/docs/suites#:~:text=The%20API%20Security%20Suites%20page,environment%20to%20create%20a%20scan.).
+Enter the Traceable Suite  ID, which you can find in the URL when you open your suite in Traceable.
+For example, in the URL `https://app.traceable.ai/my-suite/44aadeB-782b-8d52-8q12-43kdf33/vulnerabilities?time=1d&env=env`, the suite ID is `44aadeB-782b-8d52-8q12-43kdf33`.
+You can learn more about Suites in the [Traceable documentation](https://docs.traceable.ai/docs/suites).

 #### Runner Selection
-This field appears when the scan mode is set to "Orchestration."
-You can choose to let STO configure it automatically by selecting **Auto**, or set it manually by choosing **Manual**.
-If you select **Manual**, you’ll need to enter the ID of the Traceable runner in the **Runner ID** field.
+This field appears when the scan mode is set to **Orchestration**.
+You can allow Traceable to set it automatically by selecting **Auto**, or configure it manually by choosing **Manual**.
+If you select **Manual**, enter the Traceable environment ID in the **Runner ID** field.

 ### Ingestion File